-The Regulatory framework consists of a three "Pillar" approach:
+The Regulatory framework consists of:

-- Basic Requirements Covers minimum capital and liquidity requirements. - Internal Capital Adequacy and Risk Assessment Process Regulates the investment firm's accountability to the regulator for capital and liquidity adequacy.
-If the regulator deems the capital to be insufficient, a corrective requirement can be imposed on the company in the form of what is known as a 'SREP decision'. - Disclosures Market Discipline requires the disclosure of information regarding the prudential requirements, risk management and principles of the remuneration policy.
+- Basic Prudential Requirement Covers minimum capital and liquidity requirements. - Internal Capital and Liquidity Adequacy Assessment Regulates the investment firm's accountability to the regulator for capital and liquidity adequacy.
+If the regulator deems the capital to be insufficient, a corrective requirement can be imposed on the company in the form of what is known as a 'SREP'. - Disclosures Requirement require the disclosure of information regarding the prudential requirements, risk management and principles of the remuneration policy.

 The Company has a formal policy, approved by the Board of Directors ('Board' or 'BoD'), which details its approach in complying fully with the market disclosure requirements as laid out in Part Six of the IFR.

 The provisions on disclosure requirements are described in Articles 46 to 53 of the IFR.
 In addition, these disclosures must be verified by the external auditors of the CIF.
 The CIF will be responsible to submit its external auditors' verification report to CySEC.
 The Company has included its risk management disclosures on its website.